Reg Livermore

-Reginald Dawson Livermore AO (born 11 December 1938) is an Australian actor, singer, theatrical performer and former television presenter.
+Reginald Dawson Livermore AO (born 11 December 1938) is an Australian actor, singer, theatrical performer, designer, director, lyricist and writer and former television presenter.

-Childhood
+Biography

+Early life

 From a young age, Livermore demonstrated an interest in the performing arts.
 Regular outings to see pantomimes at the Tivoli Theatre Sydney indicated the sort of productions he enjoyed, and hinted at the direction his career would eventually take.
 At the age of 13 he started hiring local halls to stage performances of his own pantomimes in aid of local charities, his casts made up of coerced neighbourhood children and school friends.
 He hired the Mosman Town Hall in 1955 and again in 1956 to stage Snow White, and then Mother Goose.
 More money was taken at the box office but profits were small.
 The young actor-manager began to appreciate the hit and miss nature of show business.

-During his last years at school he worked hard at the drama club and worked nights at the Independent Theatre where he’d been attending acting classes, and as the opportunities presented themselves appeared in Toad of the Hall, The Glass Slipper, The Merchant of Venice and A Midsummer Night's Dream; He chose to leave school early.
+During his last years at Knox Grammar School he worked hard at the school's drama club and worked nights at the Independent Theatre where he'd been attending acting classes, and as the opportunities presented themselves appeared in Toad of Toad Hall, The Glass Slipper, The Merchant of Venice and A Midsummer Night's Dream; he chose to leave school early.
 More plays for the Independent followed, and in 1957, after a successful audition for well-known Phillip Street Theatre his professional career was underway.